yide1235/CMPT762-A2-segmentation-Instance/README.md

-# Comparsion end-to-end and not
+# Comparsion end-to-end and not for airplane instance segmentation
 In the .ipynb file, there is two way of doing segmentation, the first approach use a fast-rcnn detection model first, then do U-Net based segmentation on detected boxes.
 The second one is end-to-end mask rcnn segmentation.
 It shows in engineering, end-to-end straining ometimes shows better accuracy.

 ## First part is use Rcnn for detecting box then doing segmentation in the box: